kchinzei/ESP8266-AS7265-Server/README.md

 ![AS7265x](https://cdn.sparkfun.com/r/500-500/assets/parts/1/3/3/9/3/15050-SparkFun_Triad_Spectroscopy_Sensor_-_AS7265x__Qwiic_-01.jpg "Overview of AS7265x")

 My personal interest is to use it to measure the chromaticity of LEDs in my [kch-rgbw-lib](https://github.com/kchinzei/kch-rgbw-lib) to accurately calculate composite LED colors.
-I need to do it in a dark room, that's why the chart is in very dark mode.
+I need to do it in a dark room, that's why the chart is in very dark tone.

 ### On accuracy of AS7265x